 Why Call Attorney James Alston?

 Many excellent legal professionals practice criminal law in Texas, but which criminal defense attorney is right for your case?
-Attorney James Alston brings some exceptional experience to the table to serve you, including:
+James Alston is an identity theft lawyer in Houston that brings some exceptional experience to the table to serve you, including:

 - Served eight years as a prosecutor in the Harris County DA’s office